 The Land Project Assistant reports to the Land Programs Manager, and works as part of the land acquisition team with the CEO, Land Programs Manager, and Attorney.

-- help draft project approval documentation (e.g. project summaries, landowner engagement letters, transaction exhibits, maps);
+o draft project approval documentation (e.g. project descriptions, landowner engagement letters, transaction exhibits, maps);

-o help prepare and review land transaction documents (e.g. title documents, project descriptions, project agreements), working closely with all acquisition staff, legal counsel and other parties through closing of transactions;
+o help prepare and review land transaction documents (e.g. title documents, project descriptions, project agreements, escrow/closing instructions), working closely with all acquisition staff, legal counsel and other parties through closing of transactions;

-- assist with grant reporting timelines, progress reports and reimbursement forms.
+o collaborate with Administrative team on grant reporting and tracking, progress reports, and reimbursement forms.

-Lift and maneuver materials and equipment weighing up to 50 lbs.
+Physical Demands: Lift and maneuver materials and equipment weighing up to 30 lbs.

 LTNC is looking for a team player with a strong interest in learning the fundamentals of land conservation and stewardship with exceptional detail and organizational skills.

-- Advanced proficiency with Microsoft Office software.
-Experience with GPS, GIS mapping and data management a plus.
+6. Advanced proficiency with Microsoft Office software.
+Experience with GPS, GIS mapping and data management software a plus.

 Desired Skills and Experiences:

 1. Commitment to learning the fundamentals of land conservation.
 Working knowledge of land protection concepts and legal, financial and real estate activities involved in land protection a plus.